-I am a Senior Associate Solicitor, Certified Fraud Examiner (CFE), and specialist in litigation involving allegations of misconduct or criminality.
+I am a Senior Consultant Solicitor, Certified Fraud Examiner (CFE), and specialist in litigation involving allegations of misconduct or criminality.
 My experience includes representing those charged with serious fraud, murder and extradition, as well as general criminal offences.
 I represent clients at all stages of criminal proceedings and in cases concerning complex, multi-jurisdictional proceedings.

 I am a detail-oriented, tactical and proactive litigator and frequently provide bespoke, pre-emptive advice to clients who anticipate impending investigations.

 I have a proven track record for successfully defending in heavy weight criminal matters and my work is primarily referred through personal recommendation.

 AML and ABC Compliance

 As a Certified Fraud Examiner, I am able to carry out internal investigations and advise individuals, businesses and charities on anti-money laundering (AML) and anti-bribery & corruption (ABC) due diligence and policy review, as well as represent them in substantive proceedings before the criminal courts.
 I can also assist with the prevention and detection of fraud and white collar crime.

 I represent organisations in regulatory inquiries and assist those facing criminal liability.
 Where the case requires it, I will coordinate a team of lawyers representing individuals or organisations.